 And left them gaping at his Midas touch.

 A whole thatched roof, however, does not materialize overnight, and the fourth stanza shows the hours, indeed days which the thatcher must spend ‘couchant’ to complete his task.
 We thus admire his dexterity, even more, when we consider that he must work in what is clearly an uncomfortable position, almost lying down along the roof, while he ‘stitched all together’.
 However, Heaney has used the word ‘couchant’ for its connotations with heraldry, as the symbol of a ‘couchant lion’ with a raised head, used to be shown to indicate prestige.
 It is thus used here to elevate the task of a humble workman, to show that the quality of his work is something to be revered.

 Again here there is an abundance of active verbs to show how the thatcher is utterly absorbed and committed to doing a perfect job.
 When we look closely at the lines:

 Couchant for days on sods above the rafters,

 He shaved and flushed the butts, stitched all together

-we see the proliferation of ‘s’ sounds which again create the impression of an ease and fluidity of movement.
+we see the proliferation of ‘s’ sounds which again create the impression of ease and fluidity of movement.
 This occurs particularly when the ‘sh’ sounds appear together in the second line.
 It suggests that the task comes together seamlessly, to create this ‘sloped honeycomb’, the sound of which almost makes us lick our lips as the words slide effortlessly off the tongue, in contrast to the harsh sounding ‘stubble patch’.
 It is no coincidence that Heaney should have chosen this image from nature to describe the finished product.
-It is as though the thatcher has performed a sort of alchemy to transform this ‘stubble patch’ into something as intricate and beautiful as honeycomb.
+It is as though the thatcher has performed a sort of alchemy to transform this ‘stubble patch’ into something as intricate and beautiful as a honeycomb.